madsdegn/WITSocial/README.md

 Languages: HTML, PHP, CSS

 The course has an API which we use to get data from the courses database.
 Other than that it is HTML, PHP and CSS code that displays a very simple website.
+We then upload these php files to the university server and gain access to our websites through the http://wits.ruc.dk website.